 - liens and pre-emption rights.

-Only if you carry out a thorough check will you be sure that it is really the type of land declared and that there will be no other unpleasant surprises waiting for you later.
+Only if you carry out a thorough check will you be sure that it is really the type of land declared and that there are no other unpleasant surprises waiting for you later.

 In addition to all of the above, you should also be interested in how you will get to your future property.
 The ideal solution is to have your own access from a public road.
 It is worse if you have to walk and drive through someone else’s land.
 This has to be covered by other easements.
 Find out if a walking easement is already in place, or insist on one before you buy.

-The reservation and purchase contract for the land are the basis
+The reservation and purchase agreement for the land are the basis for

 If you know the type of land and all the details listed in the Land Registry, you can start the actual transfer of the land.
 The procedure here is almost the same as for a house or apartment.